 Unclear AI strategy |

-Define business goals, prioritize high-value use cases, and establish executive sponsorship. |
+Define specific business goals, prioritize use cases by value and feasibility, and establish executive sponsorship with a named owner accountable for outcomes. |

 |